whiteducksoftware/azure-devops-build-agents-community/.github/ISSUE_TEMPLATE/bug_report.md

         - Linux VM Scale Set Plan
     validations:
       required: true
 - type: textarea
-    id: what-happened
   attributes:
-      label: What happened?
+    label: Current Behavior
-      description: Also tell us, what did you expect to happen?
-      placeholder: Tell us what you see!
-      value: "A bug happened!"
+    description: A concise description of what you're experiencing.
   validations:
+    required: false
+- type: textarea
+  attributes:
+    label: Expected Behavior
+    description: A concise description of what you expected to happen.
+  validations:
     required: true
 - type: textarea
-    id: to-reproduce-steps
   attributes:
-      label: To Reproduce
+    label: Steps To Reproduce
-      description: Steps to reproduce the behavior
+    description: Steps to reproduce the behavior.
+    placeholder: |
-      placeholder: 1.
+      1. In this environment...
-      value: "Short !"
+      2. With this config...
+      3. Run '...'
+      4. See error...
   validations:
     required: false
 - type: textarea
-    id: logs
   attributes:
-      label: Relevant log output
-      description: Please copy and paste any relevant log output.
-This will be automatically formatted into code, so no need for backticks.
-      render: shell

-## Describe the bug
-A clear and concise description of what the bug is.

-## To Reproduce
-Steps to reproduce the behavior:
-1. ...
-2. ...

-## Expected behavior
-A clear and concise description of what you expected to happen.

-## Plan / Version
-* **Single Windows VM Plan** / **Linux VM Scale Set Plan**
-* Version Number

-## Screenshots/Logs
-If applicable, add screenshots and console output to help explain your problem.

-## Additional context
-Add any other context about the problem here.
+    label: Anything else?
+    description: |
+      Links?
+References?
+Anything that will give us more context about the issue you are encountering!

+      Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+  validations:
+    required: false